GitHub-TC/EmpyrionTeleporter/README.md

 * /tt delete <Id> : removes the teleport connection regarding this ID
 * /tt list <Id> : show all teleport connections from and to this ID
 * /tt listall : show all teleport connections (only Moderators can use it)
+* /tt cleanup : remove all teleport connections to deleted structures (only Moderators can use it)
 * /tt private <SourceId> <TargetId> : set a private teleport location from the player current position relative to the source ID and target ID.
 Private means only that player can use this teleporter
 * /tt faction <SourceId> <TargetId> : set a faction teleport location from the player current position relative to the source ID and target ID.
 Faction means all of that faction can use this teleporter
 * /tt <SourceId> <TargetId> : public teleporter from current position